VA+DC FIRST® LEGO® League

 FIRST requires all youth team members to register.
 Youth Team Members who have not registered will not be permitted to participate in FIRST remote competitions.

-1. Through the FIRST dashboard, the Lead Coach will invite Parents/ Guardians to register their child.
+1. Through the FIRST dashboard, the Lead Coach will invite Parents/ Guardians to register their child, via email or the QR Code.

 2. Parents/ Guardians will create an account, register their child, and accept the Consent & Release conditions.